 Entertainment Guns N’ Roses announces ‘Not in This Lifetime Tour’ schedule Guns N' Roses, with bassist Duff McKagan and singer Axl Rose, has released dates for its "Not in This Lifetime Tour."
 Photo Credit: Getty Images / Frazer Harrison By Glenn Gamboa email@example.com @ndmusic April 1, 2016 6:01 PM Print Share fbShare Tweet Email Guns N’ Roses has finally confirmed the dates on the “Not in This Lifetime Tour,” including a July 23 stop at MetLife Stadium in East Rutherford, New Jersey.
 Rumors of the tour — which reunites singer Axl Rose, guitarist Slash and bassist Duff McKagan from the “Appetite for Destruction” incarnation of the band — have been swirling for months, generating all sorts of crazy speculation.
 Leave it to Guns N’ Roses to wait til April Fools’ Day to clear things up and play its first gig, at the Troubadour in Los Angeles.
 The band has already lined up a headlining slot at Coachella this month.
 The “Not in This Lifetime” stadium tour is set to kick off in Detroit at Ford Field on June 23.
 Tickets are $45.50-$280 and go on sale at 10 a.m.
 Friday, April 8.
 Citi cardholders can begin purchasing presale tickets at 10 a.m.
 Monday, April 4, through the Citi Private Pass program.
 TOUR DATES June 23, Ford Field, Detroit June 26, FedEx Field, Washington, D.C.
 June 29, Arrowhead Stadium, Kansas City, Missouri July 1, Soldier Field, Chicago July 6, Paul Brown Stadium, Cincinnati July 9, Nissan Stadium, Nashville July 12, Heinz Field, Pittsburgh July 14, Lincoln Financial Field, Philadelphia July 16, Rogers Centre, Toronto July 19, Gillette Stadium, Foxboro, Massachusetts July 23, MetLife Stadium, East Rutherford, New Jersey July 27, Georgia Dome, Atlanta July 29, Orlando Citrus Bowl, Orlando July 31, Mercedes-Benz Superdome, New Orleans Aug.
 3, AT&T Stadium, Arlington, Texas Aug.
 5, NRG Stadium, Houston Aug.
 9, AT&T Park, San Francisco Aug.
 12, CenturyLink Field, Seattle Aug.
 15, University of Phoenix Stadium, Glendale, Arizona Aug.
 22, Qualcomm Stadium, San Diego By Glenn Gamboa firstname.lastname@example.org @ndmusic Glenn Gamboa is Newsday's music critic, covering entertainment news and events since 2000.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.